17 Animals With Shells and Their Pictures

 An interesting aquatic creature with a gorgeous shell is the gigantic clam.

-It is a sizable sea snail that has been known to grow as long as four feet.
-The South Pacific and areas of South Africa are home to the enormous clam.
+It is a sizable sea snail that can grow as long as four feet.
+The enormous clam is found in the South Pacific and areas of South Africa.

 It has a shell that is an exquisite blend of purple and pink colors that is much desired for its beauty and is used in jewelry.